Anandha Kannan

-Anandha Kannan (23 March 1973 – 16 August 2021) was a Singaporean actor and television host, popularly known for his theatre works and shows broadcast in Singapore and Sun Network.
+Anandha Kannan (23 March 1974 – 16 August 2021) was an Indian Singaporean actor and television host, popularly known for his theatre works and shows broadcast in Singapore and Sun Network.

 Early life and family

 Anandha Kannan was born on 23 March 1973 in Singapore to Govindaraju and Vasanthakumari.

 Kannan married Rani Kanna and have one daughter.

 Career

 Kannan’s career started with Vasantham as an actor and host.
 During his teenage years, he acted in radio dramas like Siruvar Medai and hosted TV shows like Siruvargal Naangal.
 He had a keen interest in the theatre scene from a young age and became famous for performing in Ravindran Drama Group’s (RDG) productions and later in local television dramas.
 In 1988, his role as one of the main characters in RDG’s Kudubathin Araigal earned the appreciation of many theatergoers.
 He won the Best Actor Award for Indian Cultural Month in 1990.
 He gave the prize money to RDG to enable it to produce more plays.